ProCode-Software/proicons/.github/PULL_REQUEST_TEMPLATE/new_icon.md

 <!--
 Thank you for contributing!

-Please only include one icon per pull request unless the icons are similar or variable.
+Please only include one icon per pull request unless the icons are similar.
 -->

 ### Icon(s)